intmus/inttheory19-20/_14-secondary-dominant-functions/a1-ex-secdoms.md

 w:C:I vi ii7 V I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

-Tonicization works for any chord that is not a diminished triad.
 Instead of altering the ii chord in the above progression, try altering the vi chord.
 What chord will it tonicize?
 Which accidentals will need to be borrowed?
 What will you call it once you have altered it?